henrikbossart/courseTracker/README.md

 To the location where you have put the php folder inside the server folder.

-To run the Application you will have to set up your application
+## Running the application
+In order to run the Android application, you can either download Android Studio from `https://developer.android.com/studio/index.html` and flash it to your device, or transfer the file `coursetracker.apk` to your phone.